Lindt Cafe siege: The coroner's finding

 Following the Sydney siege inquest, in May 2017, the NSW Coroner Michael Barnes determined that "The siege was a terrorist incident."

 Police weapons and tactics

-During the siege, an Australian Army Tactical Assault Group East team at Holsworthy Barracks evaluated the floorplan of the cafe and gave advice to police.
-Mitchell McAlister, a former member of TAG East, questioned the police use of M4A1 carbines with 5.56 mm rounds over Heckler & Koch MP5 submachine guns.
+During the siege, an Australian Army Tactical Assault Group East team at Holsworthy Barracks evaluated the floorplan of the café and gave advice to police.
+Mitchell McAlister, a former member of TAG East, questioned the police use of M4A1 carbines with 5.56 mm rounds over using Heckler & Koch MP5 submachine guns.

 Katrina Dawson died from a fragment of a police bullet, and other hostages appear to have been hit by bullets that ricocheted off the concrete building.
 It was unclear why 22 shots were fired by police, of which 13 hit Monis.
 Police have been criticised for both the high powered weapons used and the number of shots fired.

 Negotiation

 During the siege, no significant effort was made to negotiate with Monis, as would normally be expected in a hostage situation in order to build a relationship with a gunman and persuade them to surrender.
 Instead, Monis received no encouragement or assistance from trained police negotiators.

 Help was offered by the Muslim community including the Grand Mufti and Mamdouh Habib who had known Monis personally.
 Habib offered to help negotiate or provide background information to the police.
 These offers were not taken up.

 It has been suggested that the police treatment of the siege as a terrorist attack may have led to errors such as making no attempt to negotiate with the gunman as would have been normal practice in other hostage situations.
 One commentator, Guy Rundle, questioned whether the police may have used a "crude rule" that "we don't negotiate with terrorists" that affected their procedures.
 It might also explain the choice of weapon in a small enclosure against a lone gunman.
 These factors may have directly led to the deaths of Johnson and Dawson.